shreecore/EXNO2DS/README.md

 # EXNO2DS
 # AIM:
 To perform Exploratory Data Analysis on the given data set.
-To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.

+# ALGORITHM:
+STEP 1: Import the required packages to perform Data Cleansing,Removing Outliers and Exploratory Data Analysis.

+STEP 2: Replace the null value using any one of the method from mode,median and mean based on the dataset available.

+STEP 3: Use boxplot method to analyze the outliers of the given dataset.

+STEP 4: Remove the outliers using Inter Quantile Range method.

+STEP 5: Use Countplot method to analyze in a graphical method for categorical data.

+STEP 6: Use displot method to represent the univariate distribution of data.

-@@ -23,7 +23,32 @@ STEP 7: Use cross tabulation method to quantitatively analyze the relationship b
+STEP 7: Use cross tabulation method to quantitatively analyze the relationship between multiple variables.

 STEP 8: Use heatmap method of representation to show relationships between two variables, one plotted on each axis.

 ## CODING AND OUTPUT
  <img width="1071" height="838" alt="image" src="https://github.com/user-attachments/assets/93502d0f-ca3c-47ff-827d-daa2a5631220" />